There are special proceedures and restrictions on this event because of the COVID-19 safety plan. Riders must

 The leaves are just beginning to change ... hopefully, the foiliage will be peaking just in time for our event.
 This edition of the Fall Classic PA200k includes all your favorite climbs and starts at a new location in Easton PA.

-After the controle in Columbia, we head down River Road and cross over into NJ at Riverton where the Lommanson Glen, Mountain View Drive, and Tunnel Rd climbs await.
+After the controle in Portland, instead of heading down River Road the usual way, we take a "short cut", climbing Pine Tree Rd and decending the charming Shady Lane (honestly, over a mile shorter).
+New we cross over into NJ at Riverton where the Lommanson Glen, Mountain View Drive, and Tunnel Rd climbs await.
 The reward for that work is in the form of a scenic descent along Sweet Hollow into Milford.

 We then cross back into Pennslyvania to crawl up the Red Cliff, then down past Tinicum Church.
 Instead of the usual route on Headquarters Rd, we instead take Hollow Horn and Deep Hollow, another PA classic bike route past covered bridges and Stover Mill.
-Eventually we reach the southernmost point at Dublin, PA.
-Now we turn back north, past Lake Nockamixon and the hostel onward to summit the challenging Gallows Hill, Morgan Hill, and Gaffney Hill climbs.
-After that, it's all downhill to the finish at the Canal Museum.
+Eventually we reach the southernmost point at the Dairy Queen in Dublin, PA.
+Now we turn back north through the town of Elephant, past Lake Nockamixon and the hostel, then onward to summit the challenging Gallows Hill, Morgan Hill, and Cider Press climbs.
+After that, it's all downhill to the finish Bar-B-Cue at the Canal Museum.

 As shown in the route profile, there are several steep, extended climbs.
-A triple or 39x27 is highly recommended.
+Appropriately low gearing is recommended.

 First time riding with PA Randonneurs?
 Read an overview of what to expect on your first PA brevet.
 All participants are obliged to follow the rules for riders as well as local vehicle laws (PA, NJ, NY).
 Safety is a primary concern.
 All riders must sign a waiver.
 Please read these Safety Instructions.